Washington-University/HCPpipelines/README.md

 and sourcing the FreeSurfer setup script are provided but commented out in the `SetUpHCPPipeline.sh` script prior to setting `HCPPIPEDIR`.

+*`CARET7DIR` in the `SetUpHCPPipeline.sh` script*

+The `CARET7DIR` variable must provide the path to the directory in which to find the Connectome Workbench `wb_command`.
+As distributed it is set with the assumption that the necessary `wb_command` binary is installed in a `global/binaries/caret7/bin_rh_linux64` directory that is part of the HCPPIPEDIR directory structure.

+It is very likely that you will need to change the value of the CARET7DIR environment variable to indicate the location of your installed version of the `wb_command`.

+*Running the Pre-FreeSurfer processing after editing the setup script*

 Once you have made any necessary edits as described above, Pre-FreeSurfer processing can be invoked by commands